 Considerations for approval include quality of proposed experience, relevance to clinical child psychology training, fulfillment of training objectives, background and experience of the clinical supervisor at the external site.
 Although the direct supervision may be made by the staff at the external site, responsibility for the academic experience of the course remains with the faculty/instructor of record for the Advanced Practicum.
 External supervisors and students should keep the supervisor of record informed of all activities.
 Students may combine both external placements and the KU Child and Family Services Clinic experience in fulfilling the Advanced Practicum requirement.
 Additional practica may be required by the faculty based on supervisors' feedback and evaluation of performance.
 Practicum students will receive continual feedback from their supervisors through weekly supervision meetings.
-Individual or small group supervision is provided for at least one hour per week.
-Additionally, group supervision (clinical case conference) takes place twice per month and allows for discussion of cases and problem-solving.
+Individual or small group supervision (clinical case conference) takes place twice per month and allows for discussion of cases and problem-solving.
 Supervisors may utilize the clinic's files, audio or video tapes for review, transcripts, direct observation, or other techniques.